brombal/sqltags/core/README.md

 interface SqlTemplateDriver<TQueryInfo> {
   /**
    * Returns the string to use for a parameterized value.
-   * E.g. For mysql, you would return `?` for each parameter
+   * E.g. For MySQL, you would return `?` for each parameter
    *      For PostgreSQL, you would return `$1`, `$2`, etc.
    */
   parameterizeValue(value: any, paramIndex: number): string;